-The results and financial position at the year end were considered to be satisfactory by the director.
-The director expects the company to continue trading on a growth and stable basis in the foreseeable future.
+The results and financial position at the year end were considered to be satisfactory by the directors.
+The directors expects the company to continue trading on a growth and stable basis in the foreseeable future.

-The key financial performance indicators used by the Board to monitor the financial performance of the company and its results for the year ended 31 March 2022 are as follows:
+The key financial performance indicators used by the Board to monitor the financial performance of the company and its results for the year ended 31 March 2023 are as follows:

-- Turnover has increased by 49.32% from £6,141k to £9,170k for the year. - Operating profit has increased by 54.77% from £288k to £445k for the year. - Profit before tax for the company has increased by 27.2% from £585k to £744k for the year.
+- Turnover has decreased by 25% from £9,193k to £6,865k for the year. - Operating profit has decreased by 27% from £445k to £326k for the year. - Profit before tax for the company has increased by 59% from £829k to £1,321k for the year.

-Income from the US subsidiary has improved in the year and overall the company is in a stable position in spite of global challenges faced including the implications of the COVID-19 pandemic.
+Income from the US subsidiary has improved in the year and overall the directors are pleased with the results for the year and the financial position of the company at the year end.